gemoc/ICSA2017Tutorial/readme.md

 Sirius is organized to query the model and create representation from the results of the queries.
 To draw the connector, we have to find each couple of port between which the connector must be drawn.

 Let us create an element based edge.
 On the default Viewpoint, create a new Element based Edge.
 You can customize the style.
 Next you have to specify the query.
-In out case, all the IntermediateConnector that have a source and a target and we map the border of the source and the border of the target.
+In our case, all the `IntermediateConnector` have a source and a target and we map the border of the source and the border of the target.
 Finding the source and the target can be done using Java and AQL.
 We propose to use Java.

 ![](figs/odesignTask1.png)